 Qualifying non-resident taxpayers of the Netherlands (i.e. individuals who reside in the EU, EEA, Switzerland or the BES islands (Bonaire, St. Eustatius and Saba) and who earn 90 per cent of their worldwide income in the Netherlands) are also eligible for personal/familial deductions, tax credits, et cetera, which are normally only available to Dutch tax residents.

-Up to 2025, it is possible, under the provisions of the expat ruling (see ‘Extraterritorial costs and the expat ruling’), to opt to be treated as partial non-residents.
+Up to 2025, it was possible, under the provisions of the expat ruling (see ‘Extraterritorial costs and the expat ruling’ on page 43 ), to opt to be treated as partial non-residents.
 ‘Partial’ in this respect implies that they are treated as residents for box 1 and as non-residents for box 2 and box 3 purposes (please find the explanation of the boxes underneath).
+However this provision is scraped, a transitional arrangement is still in pace for expats who made use of the 30% ruling before 2024.
+These expats can make use of the partial non-resident status until 2026 at the latest.

 In the Netherlands, worldwide income is divided into three different types of taxable income, and each type of income is taxed separately under its own scheme, referred to as a ‘box’.
 Each box has its own tax rate(s).
 An individual’s taxable income is based on the aggregate income in these three boxes: